 The subject property is located at the southwest corner of Old Newport Boulevard and East 16th Street.
 Old Newport Boulevard is a frontage street that is located parallel to Newport Boulevard.
 The site is located within the "C2 - Commercial Business Zoning District" and has a "General Commercial" land use designation.
-The property directly abuts commercial properties in the C2 zone to the south and west, and C1 properties to the east and north which are located across E 16th Street and Old Newport Boulevard and Newport Boulevard, respectively.
+The property directly abuts commercial properties in the C2 zone to the south and west, and C1 properties to the east and north which are located across East 16th Street and Old Newport Boulevard and Newport Boulevard, respectively.
 Raising Cane's proposes to demolish the existing approximate 25,000 square-foot furniture building and construct a new 2,913-square-foot restaurant with drive-through services, outdoor seating, landscaping and a surface parking lot.
 Uses in the vicinity include light industrial operations such as automotive and motorcycle dealers and repair shops, boat repair/storage, and several retail uses.
 A 62-unit mobile home park ("The Sea Breeze Villas") is located approximately one hundred feet to the east.

 Raising Cane's is fast-food restaurant chain with locations throughout the United States.
-The restaurant exclusively serves chicken products and sandwiches that are made fresh daily.
+The restaurant exclusively serves chicken products and sandwiches.
 The restaurant chain began operations in 1996, and in 2015, the restaurant chain opened its first California location at 3150 Harbor Blvd (PA-15-02).
 The subject project would be their second location in Costa Mesa.
+The proposed restaurant is located approximately 4.5 miles from the Raising Canes at 3150 Harbor Boulevard.